 These methods, however, can be challenging, especially for a beginner.

-The first 2 methods involve manual efforts using significant engineering bandwidth and require knowledge of the AWS environment.
+The last 3 methods involve manual efforts using significant engineering bandwidth and require knowledge of the AWS environment.
 For someone to quickly create a load job from FTP to MySQL without going in deep into AWS configurations and other details, an ETL tool like Hevo, which can accomplish this in a matter of clicks, is a better alternative.

 Hevo provides an Automated No-code Data Pipeline that empowers you to overcome the above-mentioned limitations.